 Jaisalmer Old Town, March 2004.
-I can’t quite believe it’s been thirteen years since I arrived in the Rajasthani town of Jaisalmer.
+I can’t quite believe it’s been fourteen years since I arrived in the Rajasthani town of Jaisalmer.
 My travel mate Allan and I were instantly charmed as we set off on our first wander.
 Set on a ridge of golden sandstone at the edge of The Great Thar Desert, the entire place felt like something out of a storybook; a giant fort town home to a beguiling network of narrow twisting lanes and finely sculpted buildings.

 Hotel Renuka, March 2004.
 Our Jaisalmer base was a cheap and cheerful little joint called Hotel Renuka.
 The weather was burning hot and our rooms were so stuffy and airless we spent most of our time up on the roof drinking smoothies and enjoying the sandcastle panorama.
 We even slept up there a couple of nights, bringing blankets, pillows and anti mosquito incense sticks.
 I’ll never forget those black, starry Renuka nights.

 8th of July Restaurant, March 2004.
 Imagine my delight when, during a town stroll one evening, I came across a restaurant seemingly constructed in honor of my birthday.
 Excitedly settling at one of its plastic tables, Allan and I were greeted by the owner, who was also born on the 8th of July.
 But while he was clearly tickled to meet an English birthday buddy, the mean old goat didn’t offer me as much as a free drink.
 The place is still going, its distinctive wall art having had a bit of a revamp.